Wax-RPG-Collectors/website-waxrc/README.md

-# website-waxrc
-Website official WAXRC
+## Website official WAXRC

+All info about project Wax RPG Collectors.

+Donate for grow work:
+WAX ADRESS: ´sd2a4.c.wam´